 Creating regular WordPress backups is the best thing you can do for your website security.
-Backups give you peace of mind and can save you in catastrophic situations such as when your site gets hacked or you accidentally lock yourself out.
+Backups give you peace of mind and can save you in catastrophic situations, such as when your site gets hacked or you accidentally lock yourself out.

-There are several free and paid WordPress backup plugins and most of them are fairly easy to use.
+There are several free and paid WordPress backup plugins, most of which are fairly easy to use.

-Important: While many WordPress hosting providers offer limited backup services, we always recommend our users to not rely solely on them.
+Important: While many WordPress hosting providers offer limited backup services, we always recommend that our users not rely solely on them.
 At the end of the day, it is your responsibility to keep regular backups of your website.

 If you are not already backing up your WordPress website, then you should pick one of these 7 best WordPress backup plugins and start using it right away.